zekeriyasari/Causal.jl/docs/src/tutorials/model_construction.md

 This tutorial illustrates model construction and  the relation between models and graphs.
 A model consists of components and connections.
 These components and connections can be associated with a signal-flow graph signifying the topology of the model.
 In the realm of graph theory, components and connections of a model are associated with nodes and branches of the signal-flow graph.
 As the model is modified by adding or deleting components or connections, the signal-flow graph of the model is modified accordingly to keep track of topological modifications.
 By associating a signal-flow graph to a model, any graph-theoretical analysis can be performed.
 An example to such an analysis is the determination and braking of algebraic loops.

-In Jusdl, a model can be constructed either by describing it in one-shot or by gradually modifying it by adding new nodes and branches.
+In Causal, a model can be constructed either by describing it in one-shot or by gradually modifying it by adding new nodes and branches.
 To show the relation between models and graphs, we start with the latter.

 ## [Modifying Models](@id section_header)
 In this tutorial, we construct the model with the following block diagram